georglauterbach/uncore/documentation/content/building_and_running.md

 We highly recommend using [Just] when working with _unCORE_.
 The following steps will just (no pun intended) explain what [Just] does in the background.
 With [Just] installed, you do not need to run all these long and tedious and error-prone commands yourself.

+!!! tip "Use `--help`"
+    Almost all commands you come across support the `--help` option.
+Use it to get more information about the command.

-??? tip "The Bigger Picture"
+??? tldr "The Bigger Picture"
     This operating system kernel bases on and is heavily inspired by _Phillip Opperman_'s _BlogOS_ (version one and two).
 You can read all about it in [his blog](https://os.phil-opp.com/). **However**, due to _unCORE_'s goals of being concise and easy to understand, looking at the code base and the code comments will also help you in understanding how the kernel works and what it does.

 ## Compiling the Kernel